kuriwaki/modern-weighting-2021/README.md

     #>    Post-Grad     0.17  0.01     0.01  0.01      0.01 0.21
     #>    Sum           0.77  0.10     0.06  0.02      0.03 0.98

-Q: Estimate those weights.
+Q 1.4: Estimate those weights.
 How does it differ from the previous weights?

 ![](README_files/figure-gfm/twowayps-1.png)<!-- -->

-Q: What are some roadblocks / issues with doing poststratification everywhere?
+Q 1.5: What are some roadblocks / issues with doing poststratification everywhere?

-## Raking: an approximation to full poststratification
+## 2. Raking: an approximation to full poststratification

-Q: Now suppose you did NOT know the population *joint* distribution of race x education, but you knew the *marginals*.
+Q 2.1: Now suppose you did NOT know the population *joint* distribution of race x education, but you knew the *marginals*.
 Suppose that

 -   White (1): 72%
 -   Black (2): 12%